AdaCore/spark2014/lrm/source/introduction.rst

 Actions to complete prior to release
 ------------------------------------

+**Associated action: LRM should not be GNAT-specific; references to GNAT should be removed.**

+**Associated action:  In section 1.4 (Principal Language Restrictions) remove word "currently" from Tasking bullet.
+Move comments/ToDos about rel2+ version of language to an appendix of future enhancements.**

 #.
 Need to discuss the rationale for the use of refined pre and post conditions with people
    to make it better: